 |Above the vandalized street level, the groom's quarters and studios survive -- photo by Alice Lum|

-By 1888 the Midtown area around 55th Street was well developed as the mansions of New York’s wealthiest families lined Fifth Avenue.
+By 1888, the Midtown area around 55th Street was well developed as the mansions of New York’s wealthiest families moved up Fifth Avenue.
 The residents of the neighborhood required carriage houses for their several vehicles and horses.
-Specific blocks along the side streets that were not filled with upper class row houses were designated as stable blocks—like West 44th Street between 5th and 6th Avenues.
+Specific blocks along the side streets that were not filled with upper class row houses were designated as stable blocks—like West 44th Street between Fifth and Sixth Avenues.
 Here were both private carriage houses and livery stables.

 The wealthy Barney was a collector of European art ranging from the 12th through the 15th centuries.
 Like most Victorian millionaires, his attitude towards the works of the upstart American artists was unsympathetic at best.
 Yet sculptor Jonathan Scott Hartley was able to sway him—not through Barney’s appreciation for American art, but through the added income the artists could provide.

-Hartley was a member of the National Academy of Design and had already completed an important work, a statue of the Puritan Miles Morgan for Springfield, Massachusetts.
-Focusing mostly on portrait busts, he would go on to sculpt busts for the Library of Congress in Washington D.C., and the Appellate Court House in Manhattan.
+Hartley was a member of the National Academy of Design and had already completed an important work, a statue of the Puritan Miles Morgan for the town of Springfield, Massachusetts.
+Focusing mostly on portrait busts, he would go on to sculpt works for the Library of Congress in Washington D.C., and the Appellate Court House in Manhattan.
 Despite Barney’s initial apprehensions, the artist convinced him to convert the unused upper levels of the stables into artist studios.

 Before long painters who would become among the foremost names in American art were renting space from Barney—society portrait painter John Singer Sargent, landscape artist George Inness and impressionist Childe Hassam among them.
 Buoyed by the financial success of the project, Barney constructed another stable on the opposite side of the street in 1888.
 This one was designed specifically for artist space on the upper floor and would be known as the Holbein Studio.

-Designed by Bassett Jones, the three-story building at No. 154 West 55th Street was a handsome brick Romanesque Revival with a steep mansard roof.
-The asymmetrical design included grouped, arched windows at the second floor—one set of three and another of two—unified by a decorative band of terra cotta above.
-A long and narrow arched window to the side of the mansard spilled light into the stair hall.
+Designed by Bassett Jones, the handsome, three-story Romanesque Revival style building at 154 West 55th Street was clad in brick.
+The asymmetrical design included grouped, arched windows at the second floor—one set of three and another of two—unified by a decorative band of terra cotta.
+A long and narrow arched window to the side of the steep mansard spilled light into the stair hall.

 Jones treated the first floor like the second in running the terra cotta molding along the arches of the double carriage doors and two flanking side entrances.
 Oversized iron hinges and attractive, segmented fanlights decorated the wooden side doors—one of which led to the grooms quarters above the ground floor and the other to the studios.
 Over the entrance to the studios an ornate terra cotta shield announced “Studio.”

-J. Mortimer Lichtenhauer would stay on for years at No. 154.
-Lichtenhauer painted a variety of subjects, but he recognized that society portraits was a sure source of income.
+J. Mortimer Lichtenhauer would stay on for years at 154 West 55th Street.
+He painted a variety of subjects, but recognized that society portraits were a sure source of income.
 In 1908 he was commissioned to paint Mrs. Walter Scheftel as well as “Master Joseph Rothschild.”
 That year he had a one-man show of a dozen paintings at the prestigious Knoedler’s Gallery on Fifth Avenue.
-The critic from The New York Times found that his “combination of portraiture with decoration is remarkably well managed;” but he cautioned that Lichtenauer’s sense of color “tends, perhaps, towards heaviness.”
+The critic from The New York Times found that his “combination of portraiture with decoration is remarkably well managed,” but he cautioned that Lichtenauer’s sense of color “tends, perhaps, towards heaviness.”

 |Lichtenauer created the above panel in 1904 in his studio in the Holbein -- Yearbook of the Architectural League of New York (copyright expired)|

-At the same time Edward Dufner was here and that same year he was included in the Biennial Exhibition of Contemporary American Painting at Washington D.C,’s Corcoran Gallery of Art.
-He also exhibited at the New York Water Color Club that year, resulting in a tepid assessment by the critic of the New York Tribune.
+At the time Edward Dufner was here, and that same year he was included in the Biennial Exhibition of Contemporary American Painting at Washington D.C,’s Corcoran Gallery of Art.
+He also exhibited at the New York Water Color Club in 1908, resulting in a tepid assessment by the critic of the New York Tribune.